-If you love the Vondelpark, know the rules and follow them to keep it awesome for everyone for years to come!
-The neighbors and VVVP would like to outlaw BBQs and parties because of irresponsible people, and that would be a shame for everyone else.
+If you love the Vondelpark, know the rules and follow them to keep it awesome for everyone for years to come.
 Here’s a summary of the rules, you can find the full list here and posted in the park.

 - Only losers litter.
 Take your trash with you or throw it in the bin.
 Including cigarette butts.
 Duh!

 - BBQ only in designated areas and dispose of the ashes in the receptacles. (update as of 2017 BBQs have now been outlawed)

 - Keep your dog out of forbidden areas like the children’s playground.

 - If you find someone’s lost keys or other item, attach them to the nearest vindhek.
 How cool are these?

 - Cycling slowly through the park and checking out the views?
 Stay to the right and signal if you turn or stop.
 Lots of people use the park as a commute route and cycle fast.

 - Please use the toilets at the cafes.

 - Motorized scooters cannot be ridden in the park.

 What’s your favorite Amsterdam park?
 Here are 7 of ours.